 Where would you get a candy dish shaped like a human cranium?

-When the Lynchburg College theatre department needed one for the production of “You Can’t Take it With You,” the solution was simple: print it.
+When the University of Lynchburg theatre department needed one for the production of “You Can’t Take it With You,” the solution was simple: print it.

 The department recently purchased a 3D printer to use in preparing props and costume pieces.
 Using a digital file containing a three-dimensional scan of a human skull, the printer laid down layer after layer of plastic filament to create the candy dish.
 The process took about 36 hours.